godot-escoria/escoria-demo-game/docs/esc.md

 Optional parameters:

 * "type" determines the type of dialog UI to use.
 Default value is "default"
-* "avatar" determines the avatar to use for the dialog.
-Default value is "default"
 #### <a name="SchedEventCommand.md"></a>`sched_event time object event` [API-Doc](api/SchedEventCommand.md)

 Schedules the execution of an "event" found in "object" in a time in seconds.